nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Currently, the Department of Prisons transports children to and from court alongside adult offenders, endangering their safety and privacy.
 Decades-old laws like the Vagrants

 Ordinance, which has been in force since colonization, continue to infringe on individuals’ freedom of movement, violating the rights of children and their families.
-A comprehensive review of the Children and Y oung Persons Ordinance, which has undergone only minor amendments over the decades, is also necessary.
+A comprehensive review of the Children and Young Persons Ordinance, which has undergone only minor amendments over the decades, is also necessary.

 Education is crucial in developing the skills and mindset needed for children’s success in a rapidly changing world, but Sri Lanka’s current education system is failing to meet this need.
 The frustrations and lack of trust in the future caused by corruption and bribery in the country have driven many young people to seek opportunities abroad.